dataPARC/store/sdk/README.md

 // Create a WriteClient with a path to a local unix socket. await using var writeClient = new WriteClient(path, CertificateValidation.AcceptAllCertificates);

 // Create a ClientFactory instead of creating multiple clients at once.
-This takes the same args required to create clients.
-Then any of the available clients can be accessed as properties that lazily create the clients. await using var clientFactory = new ClientFactory(host, port, CertificateValidation.AcceptAllCertificates);
+This takes the same args
+// required to create clients.
+Then any of the available clients can be accessed as properties that
+// lazily create the clients.
+await using var clientFactory = new ClientFactory(host, port, CertificateValidation.AcceptAllCertificates);

-// No need for using contexts when referencing these clients since the client factory owns them and is itself being used in a using context. var readClient2 = clientFactory.ReadClient;
+// No need for using contexts when referencing these clients since the client factory owns them and
+// is itself being used in a using context. var readClient2 = clientFactory.ReadClient;
 var writeClient2 = clientFactory.WriteClient;
 var configClient = clientFactory.ConfigurationClient;
 var pubClient = clientFactory.PublishingClient;
+var cvClient = clientFactory.CurrentValuesClient;

 // Subsequent references to the ClientFactory's client properties will return the same instance. var isSame = readClient2 == clientFactory.ReadClient; // isSame = true